shecannotsee/her_cpp_samples/cmake_test/README.md

 This is a case study of automatically building dependency libraries based on source code and integrating them into a project.

-In this case/ third_ There is source code for glog in the party, which can be found in/ third_ Under party, through git clone glog_ URL acquisition.
+In this case, You can use [ git clone https://github.com/google/glog.git ] to get the source code.

 The next question is how to build after obtaining the source code